|

 nonmetallic material that is an efficient conductor of electricity.
 Remember the

-circuit was surely in The only use for graphite that still keeps it above other lubricants is as a temporary fix for SQUEAKY STRIP WOOD FLOORS.
-Click HERE to view the full article.
-With the availability today of other lubricants, notably silicone, WD-40®, and greases-for-every-purpose, and graphite's bad trait of leaving an uncleanable mess on carpets and clothing, the use of graphite in the modern home is a poor second choice for most homeowner or handyman applications. |
+With the availability today of other spray-type lubricants, notably silicone, WD-40®, and greases-for-every-purpose, combined with graphite's bad trait of leaving an un-cleanable mess on carpets and clothing, the use of graphite in the modern home is a poor choice for most homeowner or handyman applications.